 Giving back doesn’t have to be just an ancillary benefit.
 The advent of B-Corps and the popularity of CSR means that for-profit businesses have more opportunity than ever to exact social change.
 Now is the perfect time to reevaluate your company’s mission and build social good into the foundation of your business.

 Microsoft changed the way the world works, studies, and plays with their computers and software.
 But their ambitions go far beyond the screen.
 The company, founded by Bill Gates who now devotes his time to philanthropy, began its giving program in 1983 when the fledgling company raised $17,000 for charity.
-As their philanthropy webpage explains, Microsoft’s 2015 Employee Giving Campaign “raised a record-breaking $125 million for more than 18,000 nonprofits and schools across the globe.”
+As their philanthropy webpage explains, Microsoft’s giving program has not only given time (employees have spent five million hours volunteering in the last 13 years) but also cash.
+The program reached a total of $1.6 billion given in 2017 and is on track to reach $2 billion by 2020.

 CSR can grow with your business.
 While your organization’s contribution to a cause may start small, it plants the seed of philanthropy in your culture.
 Even small or brand new businesses can find a way to give back.
 In time, their commitment to social responsibility can have big impact.